johnrh3/ACE_592_Dating_Sim/README.md

   - Histograms over lifetime, 2018-2022, and post-pandemic
   - Rolling average review scores of each app over time between 2018-2022
 - Sentiment_Analysis: This contains all code used to...
-  - Analyze sentiment and clean data for sentiment analysis
+  - Analyze_Sentiment: Perform preliminary data cleaning for sentiment analysis.
+Word count analysis.
-  - Get the top 10 words across reviews using a variety of metrics
+  - Top_Ten: Get the top 10 words across reviews using a variety of metrics
+  - RF_Score_Pred: Create and optimize Random Forest models to predict review scores
-  - Create and optimize Random Forest and Multilinear regression models used to predict review scores
+  - MLR_Score_Pred: Create and optimize Multilinear regression models to predict review scores
-  - Sentiment_Over_Time analyzes and compares the average rolling sentiment score with the average rolling review score
+  - Sentiment_Over_Time: Analyzes and compare the average rolling sentiment score with the average rolling review scores
 - Bots: This folder contains all of the code for bot analysis